Dot gov

 It is important to point out that the information provided in surveys and interviews by midshipmen, faculty, staff, alumni, and parents played a major role in our decisions.

 The result is a dramatically reimagined campus.
 However, the heart of Kings Point will not change.
 Wiley Hall, Delano, and Barney Square, where we gather from every direction, will remain.
-We the campus community, the real heart of Kings Point, will also remain, as buildings around us rise and fall.
+We, the campus community, the real heart of Kings Point, will also remain, as buildings around us rise and fall.

 Details of the plan that will be provided to Secretary Duffy in May and the White House immediately afterward cannot be shared until they are approved.